Architect & Inclusive Designer

 CHAMPIONING ACCESSIBLE DESIGN FOR ALL

-Utilising my skills as an Architect, Property Professional and Access Consultant, I am passionate about improving the lives of disabled people.
+As an Architect, Inclusive Designer and Access Consultant, I am passionate about improving the lives of disabled people.

 I help individuals, professionals and organisations deliver beautiful spaces, grow inclusive cultures and create a more inclusive world.